Sohail0707/1-node-farm/README.md

-# 1-Node-Farm

-Right now I'm learning back-end web development from udemy.
-This project is made using NodeJs

 ## USING MODULE

+We initialise the modules at the begining of the code that we could use that anywhere in the code<br/>
 const #MODULE_NAME = require('#ACTUAL_MODULE_NAME / LOCATION_IF_MODULE_IS_USER_DEFINED');

-## BLOCKING, SYNCHRONOUS CODE
+## Reading And Writing File:

+<h2>Blocking Or Synchronous Code</h2>
-This code blocks the single thread untill it finish execution. this code can return a value or data, which we can store in a variable.
+This code blocks the single thread untill it finish execution. this code can return a value or data, which we can store in a variable.<br/>

 ### Syntax-read-file